Updated November 25, 2025; Feb 3/26

 The Solution, The Change

-Bitch and complain (also called “flow” or “flow-with” the psr’s, often many times (instructions are in the examples below).
+Bitch and complain the psr’s. (synonyms are “flow” or “flow-with” or “deconstruct”, but not “complaining” because it’s not distinct from every complaining).
+I often have to do it many times (instructions are in the examples below).
+But this is not a flaw.
 The repetitions build a memory centre that pulls my focus into it.
-While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision.
-Instead, I simply externalize it.
+While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision, leaving it internalized.
+Instead, I simply externalize my true response.
+I move it from inside my mind to outside it. into my muscles.
+I turn the thought into action.

 Good to know:

-1. While my mind can go blank more than a few times in a day, most of the time my mind produces a constant stream of thoughts and feelings.
+- While my mind can go blank more than a few times in a day, most of the time my mind produces a constant stream of thoughts and feelings.
 This stream causes many distractions, all day every day.
 In order to survive, (that means not die), I need to be good at ignoring them.
+The most important distraction is what happens at the end of thought or feeling: loss of momentum.
+Momentum is that automatic progression of thought towards a goal, whether the goal is good or bad.
+Momentum feels good.
+It’s painful to lose.

-2. All loss, no matter how small, causes pain.
-That pain is the feeling called grief.
+- All loss, no matter how small, causes pain.
+That pain is the feeling I call grief.
 Thus, loss causes grief.

-3. Since failure causes loss of what I was trying to achieve, the loss caused by failure causes grief.
-The most important failure in daily life is the failure to ignore the distractions that appear at the end of my thought that forms my true response, my decision.
-I call the grief triggered by my failing to ignore distractions,”the pain of failing to ignore”.
+- Failure causes loss of my goal, in other words, loss of what I was trying to achieve, The loss caused by failure causes grief.
+The most important failure in daily life is the failure to ignore the most important distraction – loss of momentum.
+The most important loss of momentum is at the end of my thought that forms my true response, my decision.
+Failing to ignore this loss of momentum causes a grief that affects every part of my existence.
+I call the grief triggered by my failing to ignore the distraction that is the loss of momentum, “the pain of failing to ignore”.

-4. Everyone is born with a different intensity of the pain of failing to ignore.
+- Everyone is born with a different intensity of the pain of failing to ignore.

-7. If my pain of failing to ignore is weak, I’m not afraid of it.
-Therefore, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
-I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image, that’s in my mind.
+- If my pain of failing to ignore is weak, I’m not afraid of it.
+Therefore, when I’m forming a true response/decision, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
+I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image.

 The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing psr’s in order to see my true response.
 It gets me to stop believing my psr’s which gets me to stop trying to solve the pain of failing to ignore.
 As a result, the pain, like all emotion, runs out by itself, most often in bits, not all at once.
 A good almost must-read: Why the Seeing Sequence works.